fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 // Non-Root Object
 We expect that there is some object r3 with roomNo 3.
 We expect that there is some object r5 where some attribute is 5.

+// Links
+We expect that there is some object alice1 with name 'Alice' and some object sr2 with some link to alice1.

+We expect that sr2 is studyRight.